soundarmoorthy/schema-matching-using-llm-benchmarks/README.md

 ## Requirements

+* Some of the dependencies works best with python 3.11 or later.
+Preferrably Python 3.12
-Dependencies are listed in `requirements.txt`.
+* Dependencies are listed in `requirements.txt`.
 Install them via `pip install -r requirements.txt`.